php-censor/php-censor/docs/en/workers/worker.md

-Run Builds Using a Worker
+Run builds using a worker
 =========================

 The PHP Censor Worker runs in the background on your server and waits for new builds to be added to a Beanstalkd queue.
 Unless already running a build, the worker will pick up and start running new builds almost immediately after their creation.